0xChix0k/Smart-contract/NFT_Contract/Simple_Contract/readme.md

-# The standard NFT mint contract
+# 🤖The standard NFT mint contract

 ## License and prama
 ```js